Crashr-io/docs/docs/tokenomics/initial-stake-pool-offering.md

 ![SPO Partners](/img/partner-spo.png)

-Stake Pool Operator (SPO) partnership with four pools — [RUMOR](https://twitter.com/MladenLm), [KTOP](https://twitter.com/KTOP\_Pool), [HAPPY](https://twitter.com/happystaking), and [ELEMENTAL](https://twitter.com/ElementalPool) — as part of our CRASHR Initial Stake Pool Offering (ISPO).
+Stake Pool Operator (SPO) partnership with four pools — [RUMOR](https://twitter.com/MladenLm), [KTOP](https://twitter.com/KTOP\_Pool), [HAPPY](https://twitter.com/happystaking), and [ELEMENTAL](https://twitter.com/ElementalPool) — as part of our Crashr Initial Stake Pool Offering (ISPO).

 ### **Our Partnership**

 We have structured our partnership so that 10% of the rewards accrued in the main pool: [**CRASH**](https://www.gomaestro.org/marketplace/37), for each epoch, commencing with Epoch 459, will be uniformly distributed among our four partner stake pools as part of our ISPO allocation.
-This equitable distribution strategy is meticulously designed to ensure that every partner pool derives equal benefit from their contributions to CRASHR’s ecosystem.
+This equitable distribution strategy is meticulously designed to ensure that every partner pool derives equal benefit from their contributions to Crashr’s ecosystem.

 The Partnership is rooted in the fundamental belief of strengthening the Cardano ecosystem through collaboration and mutual support.
 By partnering with SPOs, we are not only expanding the reach and impact of the CRASH token but also fostering a more interconnected and robust community.
 This collaborative effort with SPOs ensures that the benefits of our growth are shared, contributing to a more decentralized and equitable blockchain environment.
 It’s a step towards nurturing a vibrant, and engaged community.